 - Copy of investment certificates

 In addition to these, the bank may require other necessary documents according to an assessment of the level of risk.

 Applying for a Mortgage

-The first thing to do is getting in contact with a bank or a mortgage broker.
+The first thing to do is to get in contact with a bank or a mortgage broker.
 After the initial assessment, you can follow the steps below:

 Within 1-2 days, you will receive a full mortgage quote.
 There is usually a charge when preparing a quote.